Doubly stochastic arrays with small support: Abstract

 \section{Abstract}

-An $n \times m$ non-negative matrix with row sum $m$ and column sum $n$ is called doubly stochastic.
-We answer the problem of finding doubly stochastic matrices of smallest posible support for every $1 <n \leq m$.
-Any matrix of minimum support is extremal in the sence of convexity, while examples of extremal matrices that are not of minimum support are given.
-But when $n,m$ are coprime integers extremal matrices are precisely those of minimum support.
+An $n \times m$ non-negative array with row sum $m$ and column sum $n$ is called doubly stochastic.
+We answer the problem of finding doubly stochastic arrays of smallest posible support for every $1 <n \leq m$.
+Any array of minimum support is extremal in the sence of convexity, while examples of extremal arrays that are not of minimum support are given.
+But when $n,m$ are coprime integers extremal arrays are precisely those of minimum support.